 701A.2 Purpose.
-The purpose of this Section is to provide a minimum standard for the fire protection of buildings and structures hereafter erected in proximity to areas of the County where concentrations of highly flammable brush, grass, or other combustible growth combined with periods of hot, dry winds create a high fire hazard, and where lives and property may thereby be endangered.
+The purpose of this Chapter is to establish minimum standards for the protection of buildings and structures hereafter erected in any Hazardous Fire Areas where concentrations of highly flammable brush, grass, or other combustible growth combined with periods of hot, dry winds create a high fire hazard, and where lives and property may thereby be endangered.

-Section 701A.3 of the CBC is amended in the VCBC to read as follows:
+Section 701A.3 of the CBC is amended in the VCBC by removing Exception #5, to read as follows: